Paul Robinson (Neighbours): 1985–1993

 Paul is the eldest child of Jim Robinson and his wife Anne.
 His half sister Julie (Vikki Blanche; Julie Mullins) was born the year afterward followed by brother Scott (Darius Perkins; Jason Donovan), half brother Glen (Richard Huggett) and finally his youngest sister Lucy (Kylie Flinker; Sasha Close; Melissa Bell).
 Anne died giving birth to Lucy, when Paul was only twelve and Paul's grandmother, Helen moved into the Robinson house to help Jim with the children.
 Paul was her self-confessed favourite.

+Paul marries Terry Inglis after a whirlwind relationship.
+However, in episode 168, Terry shoots Paul when he finds out she killed her ex-boyfriend and she goes on the run.
+Terry is eventually arrested and later commits suicide in prison.
+This ultimately sows the seeds for the storyline in which Helen is kidnapped (episodes 402–406).